 Market risk means that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
-The goal of market risk management is optimisation of profit and controlling the exposure to market risk within acceptable limits.
+The goal of market risk management is optimization of profit and controlling the exposure to market risk within acceptable limits.

-i) Interest rate risk
+Interest rate risk

-The Company manages the exposure to interest rate risk by monitoring interest rate risks regularly in order to avoid exposure to interest rate risk on borrowings.
+The Company manages the exposure to interest rate risk by monitoring interest rate risks regularly in order to avoid exposure to interest rate risk on borrowings at variable interest rate.